15 Scams in Thailand and How to Avoid Them

 Ticket sales for boats in Bangkk

-In Bangkok, the only boatmen I paid directly were to cross to the little island Bang Kachao (photo below).
+In Bangkok, the only boatmen I paid directly were for crossing to the small island of Bang Kachao.

 boat in bangkok - scams in thailand

-Here you do the same thing that I explained to you with taxis and tuk tuk, that is, you have to ask the price before getting in.
+In this case, do the same as I explained with taxis and tuk tuks—ask for the price before you hop on.

-Here, there wasn't much negotiation because the price was only 10 baht each way to cross the river, a normal price for such a boat in Bangkok.
+You don’t need to negotiate because the fare is just 10 baht per trip to cross the river, which is a normal price for such a boat in Bangkok.

-On the islands in the south of Thailand, other places such as Phang Nga Bay and the floating markets near Bangkok, you can easily find boatmen with very high prices if you negotiate directly.
+In the southern islands of Thailand, places like Phang Nga Bay, and the floating markets near Bangkok, it’s common to find boatmen with high prices if you negotiate directly.

 boats-in-phang-nga